 Perhaps the greatest drawback is the lack of flexibility when it comes to redeeming your rewards.
 You'll need to wait until February of each year to redeem your cash rewards from the previous year's purchases and the only way to redeem that cash back is through the aforementioned rewards certificate you'll receive in the mail.
 Card customers looking for a speedier, more efficient way to redeem cash rewards may want to consider other cash-back cards that allow ongoing rewards redemption or redemption directly into a checking or savings account.
 And, while the card doesn't technically have an annual fee of its own you do need to be a Costco member to apply for the card, which means that you'll pay the warehouse membership fee annually.

-The Bank of America® Cash Rewards credit card features no annual fee and the opportunity to take advantage of a new offer: Maximize your cash back in the category of your choice: gas, online shopping, dining, travel, drug stores, or home improvement/furnishing.
+The CardName features no annual fee and the opportunity to take advantage of a new offer: Maximize your cash back in the category of your choice: gas/EVC, online shopping (including cable, streaming, internet, and phone services), dining, travel, drug stores, or home improvement/furnishing.
 You can now earn 3% cash back in your choice category and 2% at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases), and unlimited 1% on all other purchases.
 You can update your choice category for future purchases once each calendar month using the mobile banking app or online banking, or do nothing and it stays the same.

-Your rewards are higher on your gas purchases with the Costco card (4% on up to $7,000 spent annually) and you can be rewarded with 3% cash back for eating at restaurants or traveling, which may be a the same or a lower reward rate than you'd earn with the Bank of America card, depending on which category you prioritize.
-Still, the Bank of America® Cash Rewards credit card offers flexibility when it comes to when and how to redeem your rewards and you can use the card to earn bonus rewards at other wholesale clubs as well as on your everyday grocery purchases.
+Your rewards are higher on your gas and EV charging purchases with the Costco card (4% on up to $7,000 spent annually) and you can be rewarded with 3% cash back for eating at restaurants or traveling, which may be a the same or a lower reward rate than you'd earn with the Bank of America card, depending on which category you prioritize.
+Still, the CardName offers flexibility when it comes to when and how to redeem your rewards and you can use the card to earn bonus rewards at other wholesale clubs as well as on your everyday grocery purchases.